linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/HBS Note on LBO Capital Structure, Module Note.md

 #### 2.1 Pro-rata Tranche

 The "pro-rata" tranche is comprised of facilities syndicated primarily to banks.
 This typically includes a revolving credit facility (RCF) and an amortizing term loan (TLa).
 A term loan is an installment loan, drawn at issuance for a specific purpose and canceled once it is repaid.
-An RCF acts like a corporate credit carda company can draw down on its RCF and pay back multiple times based on its needs up until the maturity of the line.  ${}^{f}$  RCF borrowers are charged a commitment fee for amounts not drawn down with the spread on the drawn portion of the line matching the spread on a TLa.  ${}^{g}$  Whereas term loan facilities are the core part of the financing of the buyout, RCFs are often used for working capital and periodic capital expenditure needs.
+An RCF acts like a corporate credit carda company can draw down on its RCF and pay back multiple times based on its needs up until the maturity of the line.<sup>f</sup> RCF borrowers are charged a commitment fee for amounts not drawn down with the spread on the drawn portion of the line matching the spread on a TLa.<sup>g</sup> Whereas term loan facilities are the core part of the financing of the buyout, RCFs are often used for working capital and periodic capital expenditure needs.

 Pricing of the pro-rata tranche factors in the broader customer relationship and the associated revenue stream.
 According to Ivashina and Kovner (2011), LBO firms' repeated interactions with banks create the opportunity to reduce the borrowing costs and improve the contractual terms more broadly.
 LBO firms that are roughly in the top  $15\%$  of the bank's repeat clients with cross-selling potential have over 17 basis point lower spread and 0.38 point higher maximum debt-to-EBITDA.
 From the private equity prospective, this could translate to a potential increase in equity returns of  $4\%$  to  $9\%$  (on a non-risk adjusted basis).<sup>h</sup>